-To make rapid progress with your language learning, there really is no substitute for jumping into a total immersion experience in a Spanish-speaking country.
+To make rapid progress with your language learning or business expansion, there really is no substitute for jumping into a total immersion experience in a Spanish-speaking country.
 Not only does this give you infinite opportunities to practice, it also helps keep you seriously motivated.

 When living abroad, every additional word you learn in class immediately makes it that bit easier to communicate with those around you.
 So, improving your second language means that your daily life also gets easier and becomes more enjoyable.

 The beauty of learning Spanish, in particular, is that there so many great study destinations to choose from, both in Europe and Latin America.
 In fact, the potential options are so numerous that knowing how to decide between them can be bewildering.

 Here’s five reasons why I think you should put Colombia towards the top of your shortlist:

 Hailing, as I do, from the UK, it’s fair to say that the residents of just about any Latin American country are more outgoing than are my fellow countrymen.

 But even among a region that is famous for its welcoming attitude, Colombians really do stand out for their exceptionally warm treatment of foreign visitors.

 Partly, this is because they’re so keen to show that there is far more to their country than TV shows like Narcos would have you believe.
 Yet, it’s mainly just a national cultural trait to be extrovert and welcoming of others.

 Ask a random passer-by for directions on a Colombian street, for instance, and they may well escort you exactly to where you’re going rather than just point you in the general direction.
 Chat to a stranger for more than a couple of minutes and you might find yourself invited in for lunch with their extended family!

 Getting treated this well is obviously a huge advantage in itself, but for Spanish learners the benefits are double.
 Approachable locals mean you’ll make friends more quickly and you’ll have many more opportunities to practice those budding Spanish skills.